Battle of Gaugamela: Modern estimates

 Reinhold Bichler's case study surveyed 20 different sources published between 1920 and 2014, showing that various authors have given widely divergent estimates of Darius's forces, with others remarking that it is not possible to reach any conclusion other than that Alexander's army was outnumbered by the Persians.
-Hans Delbrück estimates Persian cavalry at 12,000 because of management issues, Persian infantry less than that of the Greek heavy infantry, and Greek mercenaries at 8,000.
+Hans Delbrück estimates the Persian cavalry at 12,000 because of management issues, the Persian infantry less than that of the Greek heavy infantry, and the Greek mercenaries at 8,000.
 (Warry 1998) estimates a total size of 91,000; (Harbottle 2018) 120,000; (Engels 1980) and (Green 1993) no larger than 100,000.

 Ancient sources

 A decorative Neo-Attic relief of the Battle of Gaugamela, with allegories of Europe and Asia standing on the side, 2nd century BC-2nd century AD.
 Rome, Palazzo Chigi.
 19th-century reproduction by engraving.

-According to Arrian, Darius' force numbered 40,000 cavalry and 1,000,000 infantry, Diodorus Siculus put it at 200,000 cavalry and 800,000 infantry, Plutarch put it at 1,000,000 troops (without a breakdown in composition), while according to Curtius Rufus it consisted of 45,000 cavalry and 200,000 infantry.
+According to Arrian, Darius' force numbered 40,000 cavalry and 1,000,000 infantry; Diodorus Siculus put it at 200,000 cavalry and 800,000 infantry; Plutarch put it at 1,000,000 troops (without a breakdown in composition), while according to Curtius Rufus it consisted of 45,000 cavalry and 200,000 infantry.
 Furthermore, according to Arrian, Diodorus and Curtius, Darius had 200 chariots while Arrian mentions 15 war elephants.
 Included in Darius's infantry were about 2,000 Greek mercenary hoplites.

 According to Arrian, Indian troops were also deployed.
 He explains that Darius III "obtained the help of those Indians who bordered on the Bactrians, together with the Bactrians and Sogdianians themselves, all under the command of Bessus, the Satrap of Bactria".
 The Indians in question were probably from the area of Gandāra.
-Indian "hill-men" are also said by Arrian to have joined the Arachotians under Satrap Barsentes, and are thought to have been either the Sattagydians or the Hindush.
+Indian "hill-men" are also said by Arrian to have joined the Arachotians under Satrap Barsaentes, and are thought to have been either the Sattagydians or the Hindush.

 While Darius had a significant advantage in numbers, most of his troops were of a lower quality than Alexander's.
 Alexander's pezhetairoi were armed with a six-metre pike, the sarissa.
 The main Persian infantry was poorly trained and equipped in comparison to Alexander's pezhetairoi and hoplites.
 The only respectable infantry Darius had were his 2,000 Greek hoplites and his personal bodyguard, the 10,000 Immortals.
 The Greek mercenaries fought in a phalanx, armed not with a heavy shield but with spears no longer than three metres, while the spears of the Immortals were two metres long.
 Among the other Persian troops, the most heavily armed were the Armenians, who were armed the Greek way and probably fought as a phalanx.